 Clark Middle School is well equipped with technological equipment.
-Students have access to 6 computer lab classrooms, math and English have rotating sets of chromebooks while specials, science, and social studies have one chromecart to share per department.
+Students have access to three computer lab classrooms.
+Each student eLearning or in-person has access to a Chromebook.
 Interactive whiteboards and a Modular Technology program in Project Lead the Way Classes.
 In addition, students have access to student computers for accessing information and completing research projects.

-All classrooms at Clark are equipped with a 27" Vizio flat screen TV, phone, DVD/VCR combination and a computer.
-Certain classrooms have also been equipped with Smart Boards, while teachers have access to Elmo's, Mobi's, Tablets, and Live Scribe Pens etc., which are abundant in the building.
+All classrooms at Clark are equipped with a 27" Vizio flat screen TV, phone, DVD/VCR combination, a web camera, and a computer.
+Certain classrooms have also been equipped with Smart Panel, while teachers have access to Elmos, Mobis, Tablets, and LiveScribe Pens etc., which are abundant in the building.
 All teachers have voicemail access for phone communication with phone extensions and email addresses available on the Clark school website.
 The school also has a computerized phone program whereby messages can be transferred to staff phone mailboxes every morning.
 In addition, the after school message system allows parents the opportunity to leave messages in the general mailbox system.
 These messages are received and transferred to the appropriate person in the morning when the secretary arrives.

 To strengthen our security system, staff members have been provided with an identicard, a computerized pass code ID, which allows teachers secured access into the building.
 Monitoring the identicard is the responsibility of the principal.
 This program is currently on the principal and assistant principal's computers.
 There are four doors where staff may enter the building using the computerized card.
 With this system, teachers have access to the school on the weekends and many have utilized this opportunity.
 To assist visitors and maintain a secure environment, a table has been placed by the office doors for student item drop offs.
 Parents are asked to deposit student lunches, books, gym clothes and any other minor items to limit the number of disruptions of classroom time during the day.
-Parents needing entrance into the school building must press a buzzer to gain access and are only allowed entrance through the front door.
+Due to COVID-19 community access is limited.
 Additionally, thirty-two cameras monitor daily occurrences throughout the building.
 Parents are notified by phone/text message when students miss two consecutive class periods.